Why Choose to Deliver at CHOP's Special Delivery Unit

 The Garbose Family Special Delivery Unit at Children’s Hospital of Philadelphia (CHOP) allows mother and child to be simultaneously cared for at one location by a team of leading clinicians.
-From initial consultation at the Center for Fetal Diagnosis and Treatment through diagnosis, prenatal monitoring, treatment before or after birth, delivery and beyond, our team focuses on meeting the needs of you and your baby in one location.
+From initial consultation at the Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment (CFDT) through diagnosis, prenatal monitoring, treatment before or after birth, delivery and beyond, our team focuses on meeting the needs of you and your baby in one location.

 Complete care for mother and baby